-Counties support mechanisms that will further expand the continuum of placements for children needing out of home placement, including increased state-funding/incentives to these providers.
+Counties support mechanisms that will further expand the continuum of placements for children whose best interest is out of home placement, including increased state-funding/incentives to these providers.
+Especially efforts that prevent children from being sent out of state for services unnecessarily.